DrOverbuild/BootstrapHtmlHelpers/BootstrapHtmlHelpers/README.md

 * Support for validation and error messages
 * Support for `DisplayAttribute`, including `Name`, `Prompt`, and `Description` (which is rendered below in a div element with the CSS class `form-text`).
 * Adds the CSS class `is-required` to `form-label` if the property for the expression is required.
+* Extensions for `Controller` and `ViewDataDictionary` to add Bootstrap alerts, and a `RenderAlerts` extension for IHtmlHelper to render alerts in the views.

 ## Example